Implicit self-consistent electrolyte model in plane-wave density-functional theory: Introduction

-In this work we describe the extension of our solvation model VASPsol\cite{Mathew2014, VASPsol_GitHub} to include the effects of mobile ions in the solvent through the solution of the linear Poisson-Boltzmann equation and then apply the method to electrochemical systems to illustrate the power of this approach.
-Figure~\ref{fig:regions} illustrates how the solid/electrolyte system is divided into spatial regions that are described by the explicit DFT and the implicit solvation model.
-This new solvation model allows for the description of charged systems and the study of the electrochemical interfacial systems under applied external voltage.
-Section~\ref{sec:pbz_framework} describes the formalism and outlines the derivation of the energy expression.
-In Sec.~\ref{sec:pbz_implementation} we describe the details of the implementation and validate the method against previous computational studies of electrochemical systems.
-Finally, in Sec.~\ref{sec:pbz_applications} we apply the method to study the effect of an applied external potential on the adsorption and surface diffusion for metal electrodes.
+In this work, we describe the extension of our solvation model VASPsol\cite{Mathew2014, VASPsol_GitHub} to include the effects of mobile ions in the electrolyte through the solution of the linearized Poisson-Boltzmann equation and then apply the method to electrochemical systems to demonstrate the power of this approach.
+Figure~\ref{fig:regions} illustrates how the solid/electrolyte system is divided into spatial regions that are described by the explicit DFT and the implicit solvent.
+This solvation model allows for the description of charged systems and the study of the electrochemical interfacial systems under applied external voltage.
+Section~\ref{sec:pbz_framework} outlines the formalism and presents the derivation of the energy expression.
+Sec.~\ref{sec:pbz_implementation} describes the details of the implementation and Sec.~\ref{sec:pbz_validation} validates the method against previous computational studies of electrochemical systems.
+Finally, in Sec.~\ref{sec:pbz_applications} we apply the approach to study how an applied electric potential can control the equilibrium shape of Cu nanocrystals.